BAPTIZE IN THE NAME OF JESUS CHRIST

 Baptize in Whose Name?

-COLOSSIANS 2:11-12 In Him you were also circumcised with the circumcision made without hands, by putting off the body of the sins of the flesh, by the circumcision of Christ, 12 buried with Him [Jesus Christ] in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.
+COLOSSIANS 2:11-12 In Him [Jesus Christ] you were also circumcised with the circumcision made without hands, by putting off the body of the sins of the flesh, by the circumcision of Christ, 12 buried with Him [Jesus Christ] in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.

 GALATIANS 3:27 For as many of you as were baptized into Christ have put on Christ.

-Baptism is associated with the sacrifice of Jesus Christ; that is, to be “buried with [Jesus] in baptism” is to be “baptized into Christ.”
-This is requires the ceremony to be dedicated to, and in full recognition of, the name of the Savior.
+The physical ceremony of baptism portrays a Believer being conjoined into the sacrifice of Jesus Christ; that is, to be “buried with [Jesus Christ] in baptism” is to be “baptized into Christ.”
+This requires the ceremony to be dedicated to, and in full recognition of, the name of Jesus because He was the One who was sacrificed.
 An act performed in the name of someone establishes it in accordance with, and authorized by, the one who has supremacy over the matter.
-In the case of baptism, the proclamation of every New Testament Scripture (excluding Matthew 28:19) is in the name of Jesus Christ:

 ACTS 2:38 Then Peter said to them, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.